vorple/vorple/stories/inform7/preview Materials/Release/source.txt

 The thermometer can be imperial or metric.
 The thermometer is metric.

 To say outside temperature:
-	say "[if the thermometer is imperial]61 degrees Fahrenheit[otherwise]16 degrees Celcius" inside element with class "temperature".
+	say "[if the thermometer is imperial]61 degrees Fahrenheit[otherwise]16 degrees Celsius" inside element with class "temperature".

 To say wind speed:
 	say "[if the thermometer is imperial]13 ft/s[otherwise]4 m/s" inside element with class "windspeed".